KenYu910645/KenYu910645.github.io/_projects/project_pac.md

     </div>
 </div>
 <div class="caption">
-    Our proposed method also outperform other 3D object detector mentioned in the literature.
+    Our proposed method also outperform other monocular 3D object detector mentioned in the literature.
 </div>

 <div class="row">